kostic-milena/djzk-law/README.md

 ## License

-This site template is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).
+This template is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).

 ## Learn more